- About SEAS

 - Computer science is part of a dynamic hub that links to fields such as electrical engineering, physics, chemistry, and biology, and to professions such as medicine and business.

-- If you would like a preview of some of Harvard’s offerings in computer science watch the video podcast of CS 50.
+- If you would like a preview of some of Harvard’s offerings in computer science watch the CS 50 videos.

 What are some good courses for those who are considering concentrating?

 Computer Science 50: Introduction to Computer Science provides an excellent starting point.
 (Many non-concentrators take CS 50 as a way to learn to think logically and use computers effectively.)
 If you have completed CS 50 prior to arriving at Harvard, CS 61 Systems Programming and Machine Organization is a good choice for the fall.
 If you have a strong background in both math and computer science, you may also start with CS 121 or CS 141 (see suggested course plans).

 What’s the workload for a typical course like?

 Students can expect to spend 10 to 20 hours per week on work for a computer science class (including CS 50).
 If you see your academic “workweek” as 40 hours, that puts things in perspective.

 Computer classes use languages such as Java, OCaml, C, Python, Lisp, and others.